Blood: In mammals

 Blood accounts for 7% of the human body weight, with an average density around 1060 kg/m^{3}, very close to pure water's density of 1000 kg/m^{3}.
 The average adult has a blood volume of roughly 5 L or 1.3 gallons, which is composed of plasma and formed elements.
 The formed elements are the two types of blood cell or corpuscle – the red blood cells, (erythrocytes) and white blood cells (leukocytes) – and the cell fragments called platelets that are involved in clotting.
 By volume, the red blood cells constitute about 45% of whole blood, the plasma about 54.3%, and white cells about 0.7%.

-Whole blood (plasma and cells) exhibits non-Newtonian fluid dynamics.

 Human blood fractioned by centrifugation: Plasma (upper, yellow layer), buffy coat (middle, thin white layer) and erythrocyte layer (bottom, red layer) can be seen.